darvid7/fit2099-git-eclipse/README.md

 <img width="1200" src="./images/nav.png">

-9. Select your project and click finish, you now should be able to right click and run starwars.Application.java
+9. Select your project, open then click finish.
+You now should be able to right click and run `Javastarwars.Application.java`

 <img width="1200" src="./images/run.png">